Insight: Why Bank of Korea insiders worry about credibility

 The country's president, Lee Myung-bak, will select the replacements.

-Central bank independence is prized as a check and balance to governments and presidents who naturally favor economic growth, especially when elections are coming up, as they are in South Korea.
+Central bank independence is prized as a check and balance to governments and presidents who naturally favour economic growth, especially when elections are coming up, as they are in South Korea.

 "The bank should try real hard to re-establish the 'Say what you do, do what you say' principle," said the member, acknowledging that the central bank had lost significant credibility as an independent policymaker under the president's government.